Evert-Arends/myRemote-client/README.md

 #What is myRemote?
 myRemote is a free and open source tool to connect you to all your devices from a simple webinterface, which you can access anywhere, anytime.
-Take screenshots of your desktop, execute a range of useful scripts we made for you [FIXME: give some examples here], or create your own custom scripts if you want more freedom to do anything you want.
+Take screenshots of your desktop, execute a range of useful scripts we made for you, or create your own custom scripts if you want more freedom to do anything you want.

 #Isn't controlling all my devices from a website really unsafe?
 Why should i trust you?
 Controlling your devices over the web is always dangerous.
 Therefor myRemote uses a secure connection from client to server.
 This is also known as TLS, and it gets your traffic safely to the other side.